The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

 - 6 (1.55 ounce) Hershey’s Milk Chocolate Bars

-- Chop the toasted almonds and place 1 ½ cups in a small bowl, and the remaining 1 cup in another small bowl, set aside.
+- Chop the toasted almonds and place 1 ½ cups in a small bowl, and the remaining 1 cup in another small bowl.

 - Unwrap the chocolate bars and set aside.

 - In a medium or large saucepan, melt the butter over medium heat.
 Once the butter stops foaming, add the brown sugar and stir.
-Once the mixture begins to bubble, place in the candy/instant-read thermometer and stir constantly until the mixture reaches 300°F.
+Once the mixture bubbles, place in the candy/instant-read thermometer and stir constantly until the mixture reaches 300°F.